gpereira86/l5-star-wars-api/documentation/English/setup_guide.md

 ## 1. Initial Setup

+Extract the RAR file with the project to your development or production directory and then follow the steps below:

 ### 1.1.
 Modifying the `.htaccess` File

 Ensure that the server is configured to use PHP version 7.4.
 Below is an example configuration that can be inserted into the `.htaccess` file located at the root of the project: